 According to the students' answers to the questionnaire and their comments, they were aided by this virtual field trip and the provided multimedia material.
 Most students obtained useful information about the virtually visited sites and they understood better the principles of the course of Geomorphology, as well as other geological courses.
-What is more, most of the students would attend and/or create virtual field trips, even after the restrictions due to the COVID-19 pandemic have been abrogated, not only in order to prepare themselves for in situ educational field trips or field research, but as a means of education as well.
-Virtual fieldtrips have not been shown to be effective in achieving student outcomes and as such, should not be used to replace field experiences (e.g. Gilmour, 1997?)
+What is more, most of the students would attend and/or create virtual field trips, even after the restrictions due to the COVID-19 pandemic have been abrogated,

+- 250 not only in order to prepare themselves for in situ educational field trips or field research, but as a means of education as well.
 Virtual field trips are not, or should not be, used to replace the actual field work (e.g. Gilmour, 1997).
-A characteristic answer from the questionnaire states that "Virtual fieldtrips are effective as supplementary of live fieldwork but they can never substitute the realistic conditions and the direct interaction with the field and nature".
-However, given that they offer the students interactivity in comparison to traditional passive learning methods other educational methods that can be used in the classroom (e.g. Ramasundaram et al., 2005; Cliffe, 2017), they can be used as a means of preparation for actual field work, concerning both the sites to be visited and the students' obligations when they visit them.
-Moreover, virtual field trips are very useful in visiting remote areas and/or sites that are not accessible (Stainfield et al., 2000) and they are a valuable tool for disabled students, who are unable to visit many areas (Hurst, 1997; Gilley et al., 2015).
-What is more, existing field work can be improved by means of a virtual field trip, as the same sites can easily be "visited"

-anew, and more observations can be made.
+However, given that they offer the students interactivity in comparison to other educational methods that the used in classroom (e.g. Ramasundaram et al., 2005; Cliffe, 2017), they can be used as a means of preparation for actual field work, concerning both the sites to be visited and the students' obligations when they visit them.
+Moreover, virtual field trips are very useful in visiting - 255 remote areas and/or sites that are not accessible (Stainfield et al., 2000) and they are a valuable tool for disabled students, who are unable to visit many areas (Hurst, 1997; Gilley et al., 2015).
+What is more, existing field work can be improved by means of a virtual field trip, as the same sites can easily be "visited" anew, and more observations can be made.
 Existing field work can be improved with better before-hand preparation, for panoramic observations and for revisiting complex sites/locations.

-Yet, as helpful and useful as they can be, virtual field trips do have certain drawbacks in comparison to actual field trips that are worth mentioning.
+Yet, as helpful and useful as they can be, virtual field trips do have certain drawbacks in comparison to actual field trips that - are worth mentioning.
 These drawbacks do not concern solely academic students, but all education levels, such as pupils (e.g. Spicer & Stratford, 2011; Mead et al., 2019).
 Initially, educational field trips as well as scientific field work pose a unique experience to both trainees and educators, as they have the ability to communicate to each other in the flesh, to co-operate and develop a team spirit (e.g. Clark, 1996).
 Additionally, understanding the fundamentals of any course in the field is highly aided by the contribution of the students' senses.
-The latter do not refer solely to seeing and observing landforms, but include sound, smell, touch, even taste.
-Virtual trips deprive the students of these types of interaction with each other, with the educators, with nature and the landscape (e.g. Calışkan, 2011; Han, 2020).
+The latter do not refer solely to seeing and observing landforms, but include sound, - 265 smell, touch, even taste.
+Virtual trips deprive the students of these types of interaction with each other, with the educators, with nature and the landscape (e.g. Çalışkan, 2011; Han, 2020).
+What is more, for the vast majority of students and especially geoscience ones, actual field trips are far more beneficial in